CMSgov/ab2d-website/_pages/claims-data-details.md

               <td data-label="Claim Query Code">final</td>
               <td data-label="Received">01/01/2020</td>
               <td data-label="Last Updated">01/01/2020</td>
-              <td data-label="Status as of 01/31/2020">active</td>
+              <td data-label="Claim Status (as of 01/31/20)">active</td>
           </tr>
       </tbody>
   </table>
 </div>

-#### Export 2 01/31/2020 - 02/28/2020
+#### Export 2 12/31/2019 - 02/28/2020

-On February 28, 2020 XYZ runs a second export.
-The export uses a _since parameter date of January 31, 2020.
-The _since date tells AB2D to report all claims information received between January 31, 2020 and February 28, 2020.
+On February 28, 2020, organization XYZ runs an export with a _since parameter date of December 31, 2019.
+The _since date tells AB2D to report all claims information received between December 31, 2019 and February 28, 2020.

-The export pulls a claim version with Claim Group ID 99995.
-At this time the only version of the claim available to AB2D is 12987987.
-This version is the latest claim version available and is marked active.
+The export pulls a duplicate of the claim from export 1 as it has the same Claim Group ID (99995), Claim ID (12987987), and Last Updated date (01/01/2020).

-Claim version 12987987 is pulled for a second time because the _since date remains the same.
+The claim was pulled twice because the _since date has not changed in both exports, resulting in an overlap.
+AB2D recommends following the [incremental export model]({{ '/filter-claims-data-v2' | relative_url }}#incremental-export-model) and using V2 of the API to avoid duplicate claims data.

 <div class="overflow-x-auto">
   <table class="usa-table usa-table--stacked usa-table--borderless">